That dollar amount results from a 31.9% increase from $9.4 billion five years earlier in 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-The Dominican Republic has notably positive net exports in the international trade of gold.
-In turn, these cashflows indicate Dominican Republic’s strong competitive advantages under the gems and precious metals product category.
+The Dominican Republic has notably positive net exports in the international trade optical, technical and medical apparatus, as well as gold under the gems and precious metals category.
+In turn, these cashflows indicate Dominican Republic’s strong competitive advantages under both product categories.

 Products Causing Dominican Republic’s Largest Trade Deficits